Birth for Humankind

 Does Birth for Humankind encourage natural births?

-Our priority is ensuring that all birthing parents receive equitable and respectful maternal care, which includes the right to understand all the birthing options available and choose the one that is right for them – this includes medical interventions and ‘natural’ options.
+Our priority is ensuring that all women and gender diverse birthing parents receive equitable and respectful maternal care, which includes the right to understand all the birthing options available and choose the one that is right for them – this includes medical interventions and ‘natural’ options.
 We will not encourage one option over another, but instead inform clients about all options available.

 Is Birth for Humankind a pro-choice organisation?

 Our clients are usually referred to Birth for Humankind after they have decided to proceed with the pregnancy.
 However, should a client at any time be in doubt as to whether they wish to terminate the pregnancy, we are committed to ensuring they have access to all the information needed to make a free and informed decision.
-Our doulas will support clients through an abortion, if they so wish.
-We would also facilitate access to other support services as required.
+Birth for Humankind does not provide any form of pregnancy or abortion counselling and would refer clients to other relevant services.
+However, our doulas will support clients through an abortion, if they so wish.

 Does Birth for Humankind only support women?

-We support any pregnant or birthing person.
-We understand that not all birthing people identify as women and will provide inclusive, appropriate, personalised support to everyone.
+No. We support people of any gender identify who can get pregnant, birth or have an abortion.
+We will provide inclusive, appropriate, personalised support to everyone.

 Does Birth for Humankind provide interpreters and/or provide translated materials?